-- General Purpose Grease - 2 Refer to Maintenance "ENGINE" Section
+- 1 General Purpose Grease - 2 Refer to Maintenance "ENGINE" Section

 IMPORTANT: DO NOT OIL OR GREASE THE PIVOT POINTS WHICH HAVE SPECIAL NYLON BEARINGS.
-VISCOUS LUBRICANTS WILL ATTRACT DUST AND DIRT THAT WILL SHORTEN THE LIFE OF THE SELF-LUBRICATING BEARINGS.
+VISCOUS LUBRICANTS WILL ATTRACT DUST AND DIRT THAT WILL SHORTENTHE LIFE OF THE SELF-LUBRICATING BEARINGS.
 IF YOU FEEL THEY MUST BE LUBRICATED, USE ONLY A DRY, POWDERED GRAPHITE TYPE LUBRICANT SPARINGLY.

-^{2 -} Service more often when operating in dirty or dusty conditions.
+^{2 -} Service more often when operating under a neavy load of in the conditions.

-^{3 -} Replace blades more often when mowing in sandy soil4 - Not required if equipped with maintenance-free battery
+^{3 -} Replace blades more often when mowing in sandy soil.4 - Not required if equipped with maintenance-free battery.

-^{5 -} See Cleaning in Maintenance Section.
+^{5 -} See Cleaning in Maintenance Section